 The biggest winners up till present have been an anonymous person from Portugal and a family from Haverhill, Suffolk.
 In both instances, the winners got a maximum of 190 million euros.

 Keep in mind that the EuroMillions lottery is one of the games that have the most significant number of scams named after them.
 A ripoff is even available in the US, even though the country isn’t among the participating ones.

 EuroMillions tickets are solely available through authorized vendors and official websites for each respective country.
-That’s the only option for entering the draw for the big jackpot and winning something rather than falling in the trap of scammers.
+That’s the only option for entering the draw for the big jackpot and winning something rather than falling into the trap of scammers.